Quiscale/Quiscale/README.md

 ## Where can I find myself ?

-In France, if I'm not otherwhere
+In France, if I'm not elsewhere

 Or at this mail `quiscale.dev@gmail.com`